WP-for-Church/Sermon-Manager/readme.txt

 * Fix: Preached date being wrong in some cases
 * Fix: Relative audio URLs in podcasts
 * Fix: Series not showing up when sorted by date
+* Fix: Shortcodes not working when broken quotes
 * Fix: Timezone offset in Preached date

 ### 2.8.6 ###